xofbd/venmo-scraper/README.md

 To get started, follow these steps.
 Note, unless otherwise noted, all paths are relative to project's root directory, `venmo`.

 1. Clone this repo.
 1. Create a virtual environment.
-The project requires `selenium` and `requests` Python packages.
+The project requires `selenium`, `requests`, and `dotenv` Python packages.
 A `requirements.txt` file is provided and a virtual environment can be created by running:
 ```bash
 make venv
 ```